edgelesssys/constellation/docs/docs/getting-started/first-steps-local.md

 </tabItem>
 <tabItem value="qemu" label="QEMU">

 With [QEMU](https://www.qemu.org/), you can create a local Constellation cluster as if it were in the cloud.
-It utilizes different virtual machines over QEMU to create multiple nodes which interact with each other.
+It utilizes different VMs over QEMU to create multiple nodes which interact with each other.

 :::caution